git-keeper/git-keeper/docs/faculty-users.md

 gkeep add cs100f22 cs100f22.csv
 ```

-An Account will be created for any student in the class that does not already
+An account will be created for any student in the class that does not already
 have an account on the server.
 The account name will be the username portion of
+the student's email address, though modifications will be performed if the
-the student's email address.
-In the case of a duplicate, a number will be added
+email username is not a valid Linux username.
+In the case of a duplicate
-after the username to create a unique account.
-Passwords are randomly
+username, a number will be appended to the username to create a unique account.
-generated.
-An email containing the student's username and password will be
+Passwords are randomly generated.
+An email containing the student's username
-sent to the student.
+and password will be sent to the student.

 !!! note
     Faculty should save the CSV file in case they need to make changes to